spiwokv/Rtutorial/lessons/06_univariate_descriptive_statistics.md

 ### Univariate descriptive statistics in R
-Lets create a sample with mean and standart deviation set to 20 and 2, respectively:
+Lets create a sample with mean and standard deviation set to 20 and 2, respectively:
 ```R
 x<-rnorm(10, mean=20, sd=2)
 ```